CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/routings/operations.md

 #### Force Order

 Enabling this option ensures that an operation cannot start until the previous operation is completed.
-This restriction applies to bookings made in both ProcessForce and CompuTec PDC.
+This restriction applies to bookings made in both CompuTec ProcessForce and CompuTec PDC.
 It is also available at the Manufacturing Order, Production Process, and Routing form levels.

 #### Rounding